Using this guide What's covered

 Gastric sleeve surgery — where most of your stomach is removed.
 You feel full with a small amount of food.
 Also, because the hunger hormone that is produced by your stomach is removed along with part of your stomach, the feeling of hunger is reduced.

-Your doctor may recommend weight loss surgery if you’re overweight to the point where your weight is putting your health at serious risk.
-And you’ve already tried other ways to lose weight, like exercise, diet modification and medication.
+Your doctor may recommend weight loss surgery if you’re overweight to the point where your health is at serious risk.

 The details